- Search The Registry

 - My Account

 *The Corps of Colonial Marines began on this date in 1810.
-They were two different British Marine units raised from former Black slaves for service in the Americas.
+They were two British Marine units raised from former Black slaves for service in the Americas.
 At the behest of Alexander Cochrane, the units were created at two separate points during the wars (Napoleonic Wars, War of 1812).
 They were later disbanded once the military threat had disappeared.
 Apart from being created in each case, they had no connection.

 The first Corps was a small unit that served in the Caribbean from 1808 to October 12, 1810, recruited from former slaves to address the shortage of military manpower.
 The locally recruited men were less susceptible to tropical illnesses than were white troops sent from Britain.
 The Corps followed the practice of the British Army's West India Regiments in recruiting former slaves as soldiers.
-In the previous year, the Mutiny Act of 1807 emancipated all slaves in the British Army and, as a result, then enlisted slaves were considered free on enlistment.
+In the previous year, the Mutiny Act of 1807 emancipated all slaves in the British Army, and, as a result, enlisted slaves were considered free on enlistment.

 The second, more substantial, Corps served from May 18, 1814, until August 20, 1816.
 The more significant part of the Corps was stationed at St. Augustine on the Atlantic coast, with a smaller body occupying the future Negro Fort on the Apalachicola River in remote northwest Florida.
 Recruits were accepted from escaped slaves who had already gained their freedom on coming into British hands and were unwilling to join West India Regiments.
-The force's establishment sparked controversy at the time, as the arming of former slaves was a psychological and a military threat to the slave-owning society of the Antebellum South.
+The force's establishment sparked controversy at the time, as the arming of former slaves was a psychological and military threat to the slave-owning society of the Antebellum South.